 - your statement of claims.

-If you're shortlisted, you will progress to the assessment centre.
-This will involve a written assessment and a video conference interview.
+If you're shortlisted, you will progress to the interview process.

 Offer

-If you're successful at the assessment centre, a verbal offer for placement in the program will be made to you.
+If you're successful at the interview, a verbal offer for placement in the program will be made to you.
 As part of the offer pack, you will be required to satisfactorily obtain a

 Baseline Security Clearance.